emarsden/dash-mpd-rs/README.md

 ## Limitations / unsupported features

-- We can’t download content from **dynamic MPD manifests**, that are used for live streaming/OTT TV.
+- We can’t really download content from **dynamic MPD manifests**, that are used for live streaming/OTT TV.
 This is because we don't implement the clock functionality needed to know when new media segments become available nor the bandwidth management functionality that allows adaptive streaming.
 Note however that some OTT providers public dynamic manifests for content that is not live (i.e. all media segments are already available), and which we can download in dumb “fast-as-possible” mode.
 You can use the method `allow_live_streams()` on `DashDownloader` to attempt to download from these “**pseudo-live**” streams.
 It may also be useful to specify `force_duration(secs)` and to use `sleep_between_requests()` to ensure downloading is not faster than real time.

   An alternative technique is to use the XSLT stylesheet `tests/fixtures/rewrite-drop-dynamic.xslt` to change the `dynamic` attribute to `static` before downloading, which should allow you to